 Pide can be made in various toppings; some favorite toppings are ground meat & onion (here is recipe for the Turkish flat breads with ground meat and onion, Kiymali Pide),Turkish kasar (cheddar) cheese, feta cheese & spinach, cheese and pastrami (Turkish dried beef), cheese and Turkish spicy sauage (sucuk).
 Sometimes an egg or two can be cracked over pide towards the end of baking too, as in some examples of Karadeniz Pidesi a specialty of a pide prepared in the Black Sea region.

 This pide recipe and many more are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, along with stunning photography and personal stories.
-Signed copies are now 30 % OFF for a limited time at this link and delivered worldwide including the USA.
+Signed copies are available at this link and delivered worldwide including the USA.

 We do enjoy this combination of spinach, feta, onions and pepper; sautéed onions and pepper add a delicious sweetness.
 There is also a gentle but lovely heat from the Turkish red pepper paste, biber salcasi (optional), for a delicious balance.
 You can also use grated mozarella or mild cheddar cheese instead of feta cheese.
 I hope you enjoy this vegetarian Turkish specialty, our version of pizza, packed with flavor and have a chance to recreate at home.